 For preschoolers, the audiologist might use a play activity – for example, dropping a block – or get your child to press a button.

-For school-age children, audiologists can do an auditory processing capability test.
-This test diagnoses auditory processing disorder.
+For school-age children who are having difficulties interpreting sounds, audiologists can do an auditory processing assessment.
+This assessment checks whether your child has auditory processing disorder.

 The audiologist might ask you to help during testing – for example, by holding your child on your lap or encouraging your child to do the test.
 The audiologist might also ask you about things you’ve noticed in your child’s hearing, speech or communication.

-The tests will also usually include looking in your child’s ears and testing the movement of the middle ear (or eardrum).
+The tests will also usually include looking in your child’s ears and testing the movement of the eardrum and the middle ear.

-The audiologist will use the test results and observations of your child’s hearing and communication to work out what hearing problems your child has.
+The audiologist will use the test results and observations of your child’s hearing and communication to work out what, if any, hearing problems your child has.

-The audiologist might refer your child to other allied health practitioners.
-And if your child needs further medical tests and treatment, the audiologist can refer him to a medical specialist, such as an ear, nose and throat (ENT) surgeon.
+The audiologist might recommend that your child sees other allied health professionals like speech pathologists or psychologists.
+And if your child needs further medical tests and treatment, the audiologist might recommend that your child sees a medical specialist like an ear, nose and throat (ENT) specialist.

 Before going to an audiologist

-Before seeing the audiologist, it’s a good idea to find out about the following things:
+Before seeing the audiologist, it’s a good idea to find out about things like the following:

-- Why you’re going to the audiologist: talk with your GP or child and family health nurse about why your child needs to see an audiologist.
+- Why you’re going: talk with your GP or child and family health nurse about why your child needs to see an audiologist.

 - Waiting lists: how long before you can get an appointment to see the audiologist?

 - Costs: how much will the appointment with the audiologist cost?
-It might be expensive, so you could check whether you can get money back from Medicare or private health insurance or whether you can get some other kind of financial help.
+You could check whether you can get money back from Medicare or private health insurance.
+You can also ask your GP if your child is eligible for other financial help.